corda/corda-solutions/bn-apps/cordapp-updates-distribution/corda-updates-shell/README.md

 corda-updates-shell
 ==================================

 This repository contains an implementation of a Command Line Interface for `corda-updates` utility.
-The utility is build with [CordaCLIWrapper](https://docs.corda.net/head/cli-ux-guidelines.html) and supports all of its features.
+The CLI is build with [CordaCLIWrapper](https://docs.corda.net/head/cli-ux-guidelines.html) and supports all of its features.

-TODO: Add references to docs about transports and etc.
+TODO: Add references about transports and etc.

 # Usage